Steamcord/steamcord-docs/src/api-reference/steam-group-queue.md

 reliably.
 As a result, to update players' Steam groups, you must manually queue the Steam IDs of the corresponding `Player` objects.
 Invalid Steam IDs will be ignored.

-## Push a Steam ID
+## Enqueue Steam IDs

 `POST /steam-groups/queue`

-Pushes the specified Steam IDs onto the processing queue.
+Enqueues the specified Steam IDs for processing.
 Steam IDs not associated with a `Player` object will be ignored.
 In most cases, you should queue the Steam IDs of all players online your game server.

 ### Request Body